wp-plugins/wp-support-plus-responsive-ticket-system/readme.txt

 * FAQ functionality
 * Custom CSS
 * Google No CAPTCHA reCAPTCHA for guest ticket form
+* Custom Status with ability to re-order, rename default Status
+* Custom Priority with ability to re-order, , rename default Priority
+* Add note for Support staff for ticket

 Examples areas of use :